 1. Clear Structure and Headings

-2. Alternative Text for Images
+2. Alternative text for images

-4. Keyboard Accessibility
+4. Keyboard accessibility

-5. Subtitles and Transcripts for Multimedia
+5. Captions and Transcripts for Multimedia

-6. Accessible Forms
+6. Designing Accessible Forms

 Tips for Implementation